silverstripe/cwp/docs/en/03_How_tos/caching.md

 These changes only apply to your production environment.
 Other environments like Test or UAT share a common CWP configuration and can't be changed.

-By default Incapsula is configured to be in __Static only__ mode, with "Comply with Vary: User-Agent" enabled.
+By default the [Incapsula's performance settings](https://docs.incapsula.com/Content/management-console-and-settings/performance-settings.htm) are configured to be in __Static only__ mode, with "Comply with Vary: User-Agent" enabled.
 This safe default allows you to use all of the techniques described in the "Configuration via Headers" section above: _Static only_ makes sure the _Cache-Control_ header is respected and "Comply with Vary: User-Agent" makes Incapsula respect the "Vary" header.
 On CWP the _Static+Dynamic_ mode was not observed to be any different from the _Static only_ mode.
 The timeout settable on _Static+Dynamic_  will always be overriden by the "max-age" directive provided by the backend.

 Incapsula will also attempt to compress JPEG and PNG images as well as minify CSS, but will not minify JS.